gregoryPapi/Universal-description-of-the-NS-surface-using-ML/README.md

 import torch
 model = torch.load('path_to_model_weights.pth')
 ```
-2. **Running a Demo**:These scripts demonstrate how to neutron star properties related to the star's surface using universal relations.
+2. **Running a Demo**:These scripts demonstrate how estimate the neutron star properties related to the star's surface using universal relations.

 ### Contact
 For any questions, feel free to contact us via email at gpapigki@auth.gr, g.vardakas@uoi.gr